automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Taohelong.md

 # Taohelong
-## Description: The first "polacanthine" ankylosaur ever to be discovered in Asia.
+## The first "polacanthine" ankylosaur ever to be discovered in Asia.